 The procedure for replacing missing teeth by implant-supported crowns involve several stages:

 Located half an hour outside Boston, ARID Newton-Wellesley can treat all your dental needs under one roof.
-We pride ourselves on delivering exceptional service at our state-of-the-art facilities.
+We pride ourselves on offering great service at our state-of-the-art practice.

-Our highly qualified team’s approach to dentistry means we maintain a patient-centered approach.
+Our highly qualified team maintain a patient-centered approach.
 Speak to us about whether or not dental implants are right for you.

-Whether you need implant dentistry, or other cosmetic and restorative treatment, the team at ARID Newton-Wellesley can help you.
+If you need implant dentistry, or other cosmetic and restorative treatment, ARID Newton-Wellesley can help you.

 Are you suffering from a missing tooth or teeth?
-Or about to have a tooth removed?
-We recommend you seek the advice of a board-registered prosthodontist or periodontist with experience in both implant dentistry and reconstructive dentistry to see if this procedure can be beneficial to you.
+Or have you had a tooth removed?
+We recommend you seek the advice of a board-registered prosthodontist or periodontist.
+Our team works in both implant dentistry and reconstructive dentistry.
+Contact us to see if this procedure can be beneficial to you.

 To request a dental implants consultation with our board certified prosthodontist, Dr. Ameli, please contact us today.

 Am I a good candidate for this treatment?

 Before treatment patients must complete a medical/oral health assessment.
 This will determine if the implant placement procedure poses any risk.
 It will also determine if any negative factors exist.
 These could affect the healing potential of either jaw bone or soft tissues.